Goal 6: Clean Water and Sanitation

 The Arizona Water Blueprint—an interactive map of the state’s water resources and infrastructure created by the Kyl Center for Water Policy—facilitates dialogue around creating and deploying both state-level and local water visualization tools to support water conservation efforts statewide.
 ASU Project Cities also works with municipalities to develop water strategies.

-Additionally, ASU’s Landscape Architecture department collaborated with the City of Phoenix to create low-water designs for residential landscaping.
+ASU’s Landscape Architecture department collaborated with the City of Phoenix to create low-water designs for residential landscaping.
 The designs are paired with a transition guide and distributed by the City to residents at no charge.
 Replacing grass with native and drought-tolerant plants conserves water.

 Man at a wall-mounted drinking fountain filling water bottle at the bottle refiller station.